MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Services.md

 ---
 description: PowerShell provides several cmdlets that help manage services on local and remote computers. ms.date: 12/08/2022
-title: Managing Services
+title: Managing services
 ---
-# Managing Services
+# Managing services

 > This sample only applies to Windows PowerShell 5.1.